 MA 14003 APPLIED MATHEMATICS - Applied Mathematics is a modular laboratory mathematics course consisting of applications of the following topics: using a scientific calculator, learning problem-solving techniques, estimating answers, metrics, using graphs, charts, and tables, geometry in two and three dimensions, ratio and proportion, scale drawings, scientific notation.
-Prerequisite: Basic Math Skills, or ASSET Numerical Skills score of 40 to 45, or an ACT sub-score in Pre-Algebra/Elementary Algebra of 10 to 13 or a COMPASS score of 39-100 in Pre-Algebra.
+Prerequisite: Basic Math Skills, or ASSET Numerical Skills score of 40 to 45, or an ACT math score of 16-17 or a COMPASS score of 40 or above in Pre-Algebra or 22-33 in Algebra.

 MA 14013 MATHEMATICS FOR BUSINESS AND TECHNICAL PROGRAMS - Mathematics for Business and Technical Programs is a modular laboratory mathematics course consisting of applications of the following topics: algebra, geometry, probability and statistics, functions and their graphs, systems of equations, and computer spreadsheets.
-Prerequisite: A "C" or above in MA 14003, Applied Mathematics, or ACT score of 19 or above, "C" or above in CP 04804 Intermediate Algebra, COMPASS score of 48-100 in Algebra, or consent of the instructor.
+Prerequisite: A "C" or above in MA 14003, Applied Mathematics, or ACT math score of 21 or above (beginning fall 2008), "C" or above in CP 04803 Intermediate Algebra, COMPASS score of 53-100 in Algebra.

 MA 14023 MATH FOR HEALTH SCIENCE - An introductory course including operations in the real numbers, basic algebra, ratio and proportions, percents, exponents, scientific notation, metric system, the English system of measure, Apothecaries' System of measure, household system of measure, conversions between the different systems, drug dosages, and applied word problems.
-Prerequisite: Basic Math Skills, or ACT sub-score in Pre-Algebra/Elementary Algebra of 10 or above, or ASSET Numerical Skills score of 40 to 45 or above or a COMPASS score of 39-100.
+Prerequisite: Basic Math Skills, or ACT math score of 16-17, or ASSET Numerical Skills score of 40 to 45 or above or a COMPASS score of 40 or above in Pre-algebra or 22-33 in Algebra.